-This made it possible to obtain accreditation of these specialties at the bachelor level.
-In 2001 the first specialists graduated and the branch received accreditation of these specialties at the specialist level.
+This made it possible to obtain accreditation in these specialties at the bachelor level.
+Thus, in 2001 the first specialists graduated and the branch received accreditation of these specialties at the specialist level.

-More teachers and students arrived to the University.
-Among them there were not only representatives of the Black Sea region, but almost all regions of Ukraine and Kyiv.
-Foreign students began to study here, departments were headed by professors and doctors of sciences.
-The university opened its own Institutes, scientific schools and centers, specialized academic councils for the defense of dissertations.
-The university began to outgrow itself in the pace and scale of development.
-In fact the university became multidisciplinary.
-Every year at Humanities University Doctors of Technical Sciences began to receive patents.
-Besides particularly humanitarian specialties MSHU expanded bachelors and masters programs in Law, Finance, Environmental Protection and Sustainability, Computer Science, Computer Engineering, Instrument Engineering.
-Thus, quite logical became the proposal of the Ministry of Education and Science of Ukraine, agreed with the Regional State Administration, to change the status of Petro Mohyla State Humanities University in Mykolaiv.
+As more teachers and students arrived to the University, there were not only representatives of the Black Sea region, but almost all regions of Ukraine and Kyiv.
+Foreign students began to study here and departments were headed by professors and doctors of science.
+The University proceeded to open its own institutes, scientific schools, and centers, and specialized academic councils for the defense of dissertations.
+However, the University quickly began to outgrow itself in the pace and scale of development.
+In fact, the University became multidisciplinary.
+Every year the Humanities University Doctors of Technical Sciences began to receive patents.
+Besides particular humanitarian specialties MSHU expanded to incorporate bachelor and master programs in Law, Finance, Environmental Protection and Sustainability, Computer Science, Computer Engineering, and Instrument Engineering.
+Thus, quite logically, the proposal of the Ministry of Education and Science of Ukraine, in agreement with the Regional State Administration, to change the status of Petro Mohyla State Humanities University in Mykolaiv was considered.

-On December 10, 2008 Petro Mohyla State Humanities University in Mykolaiv was reorganized into Petro Mohyla Black Sea State University by order № 1521-р of the Cabinet of Ministers of Ukraine.
+On December 10, 2008, Petro Mohyla State Humanities University in Mykolaiv was reorganized into Petro Mohyla Black Sea State University by the order № 1521-р of the Cabinet of Ministers of Ukraine.

 To provide education that meets international standards the University maintains regular and strong contacts with various international organizations and foreign universities.
-Petro Mohyla Black Sea National University invites leading foreign scholars to give lectures, hold seminars and various workshops, as well as expands the practice of our students and teachers studying abroad.
+Petro Mohyla Black Sea National University invites leading foreign scholars to give lectures, hold seminars and various workshops, and encourages expansion in practices of our students and teachers by embracing opportunities to study abroad.

-The Students’ Board aims at organizing the daily life of the students, their spare-time activities and helping them solve conflict situations.
+The Students’ Board aims to organize the daily life of the students, offers productive spare-time activities, and also helps solve conflicts.

-The research work at the university is based on our national experience, including Petro Mohyla’s philosophical concept, which is expressed in the natural combination of scientific and educational activities.
-Scientific researches are carried out according to the program approved by the Academic Council and Rector.
+The research work at the University is based on our national experience, including Petro Mohyla’s philosophical concept, which is expressed in the natural combination of scientific and educational activities.
+Scientific research is carried out according to the program approved by the Academic Council and Rector.

-Despite the young age of our university it has become one of the most influential institutions in the southern region.
-It is the only university of classical type in the South of Ukraine, which combines western educational technologies with national traditions (Liberal Arts Education).
-We try to involve new educational technologies and principles of university education.
+Despite the young age of our University, it has become one of the most influential institutions in the southern region.
+It is the only University of classical type in the South of Ukraine, which combines western educational technologies with national traditions (Liberal Arts Education).
+We strive to involve new educational technologies and principles of university education.